DarkGhostHunter/Laralerts/README.md

 }
 ```

-The `alert()` helper accepts the text *message*, the *type*, and if it should be *dismissible*, expressively making your alerts into identifiable one-liners.
+The `alert()` helper accepts the text *message*, the *type* of the alert, and if it should be *dismissible*, making your alerts into expressive one-liners.

-To render them in the frontend, use the `@alerts` Blade directive which will take care of the magic.
-Put it anywhere you want them to be showed.
+To render them in the frontend, use the `@alerts` Blade directive which will take care of the magic, anywhere you want.

 ```blade
 <div class="header">